 In this article, you'll see a complete guide with best practices on how to buy a domain name (URL) correctly to create your website

 The first step of starting a blog or website is to buy a domain name; in this article, you’ll see a complete guide with best practices on how to buy a domain name (URL) correctly.
 The domain name is the unique name of your blog/site.
 For example, Visualmodo.Com is our domain name.
 You will enter our blog whenever you type this domain name on your browser.

 Complete Guide to Buy a Domain Name

 For example, the IP number for the domain name whitehouse.gov is 126.96.36.199.
-The whole purpose is to give users an easy-to-remember handle so that when sending an e-mail to.
-So, let’s say, the President of the United States, you can type email@example.com instead of the more unwieldy firstname.lastname@example.org
+The whole purpose is to give users an easy-to-remember handle when sending an e-mail.
+So, let’s say the President of the United States, you can type email@example.com instead of the more unwieldy firstname.lastname@example.org

-What Domain Registrars Really Do?
+What Do Domain Registrars Really Do?